manishghop/stock_direction_predictor/README.md

 ## FEATURE-ENGINEERING
 As our problem was focussed on stock market direction prediction.
-We only chose the direction of stock market(Profit(-1) or Loss(1)) for two consecutive days.
-Rest all other features were found to be useless.
+We gathered all the features that we seemed good fit.
+Using pearson correlation to remove the redundant features from our dataset.
+Turns out, We found the last and second last day number to be useful.
+So we chose, only chose the direction of stock market(Profit(-1) or Loss(1)) for two consecutive days.

 ## MODEL SELECTION

-Our problem was a binary classification, so we used Logistic Regression & Naive Bayes Model.
+As Our problem was a binary classification, so we dediced to use Logistic Regression & Naive Bayes Model.

 ## MODEL EVALUATION & COMPARISION

+We ran the inferencing on the validation dataset using both the models.
 Out of these two, Naive Bayes Model preformed better.

 ## MODEL DEPLOYMENT
 We used Flask framework to deploy our model as a web application.
 At the web application's front-end we added a textbox where, it asks the user the current day stock market value of the company choosen by the user and in the back-end it predicts the next day's stock market direction(Profit(1) or Loss(-1)).

+**Caution**: Don't trust my model for investing your money, this just a demonstration of NB model.
+I wouldn't trust investing my own money on stock market using a stranger's project.

 <!--
 ## This below block is for school's requirememt.